A virtual assistant can help with a lot more than admin, playing a huge role in your business and life

 “Before spreading out various tasks between various employees, check with your VA if they have the skills and capacity to help you first.
 For example, you might have a VA working with you on social media management but they may also be able to help you with the graphics and video content for your website as well.
 And if they can’t help you with a particular skillset they may well be able to find someone else who can.”

-AVirtual recommend that you treat your assistant as part of your work posse if it’s appropriate, “Adding your assistant to your inter-company networks, such as Facebook, Slack Groups, etc. will make him or her feel part of the action.
+AVirtual recommends that you treat your assistant as part of your work posse if it’s appropriate, “Adding your assistant to your inter-company networks, such as Facebook, Slack Groups, etc. will make him or her feel part of the action.
 Scribing meetings is a sure way to increase industry knowledge.
 Invite your assistant to join off-site and company meetings remotely.”

 “As with any profession, it’s important to receive feedback in order to improve and provide a better quality of work.
 If you feel that your VA isn’t quite on the same path as you, it’s important to have a constructive conversation about what you’d like to achieve and how they can better support you.
 Also remember that feedback goes both ways, so if you’re assistant is doing a great job, tell them.”